-In addition to the VBNC Project, two other new projects are proposed for Placentia Bay.
-The NLRC refinery at Southern Head and the NL LNG transshipment terminal facility at Grassy Point.
-VBNC construction-related traffic is expected to be no more than three vessels per month.
-Similar figures are not yet available for the other two planned projects, but it is assumed that these would be in line with those anticipated for the VBNC project, i.e., a total number of up to 9 vessel movements per month, associated with new construction projects for Placentia Bay as a whole.
-The three proposed projects would be constructed during the same general timeframe, i.e., between 2008 and 2010/2011.
+In addition to the Vale Inco NL Project, two other new projects are proposed for Placentia Bay: the NLRC refinery at Southern Head and the NL LNG transshipment terminal facility at Grassy Point.
+Vale Inco NL construction-related traffic is estimated at three vessels per month.
+Similar figures are not yet available for the other two planned projects, but it is assumed that these would be in line with those anticipated for the Project, i.e., a total number of up to nine vessels (three for each project) per month, associated with new construction projects for Placentia Bay as a whole.
+The three proposed projects would be constructed during the same general timeframe, i.e., between 2008 and 2011.

 North Atlantic Refinery (NAR) has 325 vessels a year and Newfoundland Transshipment Ltd. (NTL) has 350, for a total of 675 annually.
-Marine Atlantic seasonal ferry operations into the port of Argentia generate about 40 incoming vessel movements annually (in the season).
-Another 70 or so general cargo or container vessels visit various ports within the Bay.
+Marine Atlantic seasonal ferry operations into the Port of Argentia generate about 40 incoming vessel movements annually (in the season).
+Another 70 or so general cargo or container vessels visit ports within the bay.
 Approximately 785 larger vessels operate within the area, and most of these transit all or parts of the TSS.
-Considering just these vessels, there are approximately 1570 large vessel movements annually, or approximately 130 per month, transiting the TSS.
-The three new projects combined would add another 18 vessels per month, for a total of roughly 148 movements each month.
-The three vessels associated with VBNC Construction Phase will represent about 4% of the monthly traffic transiting the Placentia Bay VTSS during 2008-2010/2011.
-This traffic will not be a major contributor to the overall level of shipping-related cumulative effects on commercial fisheries activities within the TSS.
+Considering just these vessels, there are approximately 1,570 large vessel movements annually, or approximately 130 per month, transiting the TSS.
+The three new projects combined would add another 18 vessel movements per month, for a total of roughly 148 movements each month.
+The three vessels associated with Vale Inco NL Construction Phase will represent about 4 per cent of the monthly traffic transiting the Placentia Bay VTSS from 2008 to 2010-

+11. This traffic will not be a major contributor to the overall level of shipping-related cumulative effects on commercial fisheries activities within the TSS.

-Nevertheless, VBNC is very much aware of the concerns and issues Placentia Bay fisheries participants have raised.
-VBNC is also aware that any initiative it could or might take prior to the start of its Construction Phase to address or mitigate the vessel traffic concerns of fishers would have to be in co-operation with other marine user groups as well as with relevant agencies, if such initiatives are to be effective and successful.
+Nevertheless, Vale Inco NL is very much aware of the concerns and issues Placentia Bay fisheries participants have raised.
+The Company is also aware that any initiative it could or might take prior to the start of its Construction Phase to address or mitigate the vessel traffic concerns of fishers would have to be in co-operation with other marine user groups as well as with relevant agencies, if such initiatives are to be effective and successful.

-VBNC is also aware that any such efforts must be focused on finding ways to make the existing vessel traffic management system work more effectively.
-As such, in the period leading up to the start of construction at Long Harbour, VBNC is committed to working closely with crab fishers, FFAW representatives, Transport Canada, CCG, existing or proposed industries and, in particular with the Placentia Bay Traffic Committee, to seek advice on appropriate measures and options for improving the operating environment of the Placentia Bay traffic management system.
+Vale Inco NL is also aware that any such efforts must be focused on finding ways to make the existing vessel traffic management system work more effectively.
+As such, in the period leading up to the start of construction at Long Harbour, the Company is committed to working closely with crab fishers, FFAW representatives, Transport Canada, CCG, existing or proposed industries and, in particular, with the Placentia Bay Traffic Committee, to seek advice on appropriate measures and options for improving the operating environment of the Placentia Bay traffic management system.

-VBNC believes that in the next few years all marine user groups and agencies can identify and agree on ways to resolve the issues and concerns raised by the fishing industry so as to minimize potential cumulative effects.
+Vale Inco NL believes that in the next few years all marine user groups and agencies can identify and agree on ways to resolve the issues and concerns raised by the fishing industry so as to minimize potential cumulative effects.